-The ADN2870 laser diode driver is designed for advanced SFP and SFF modules, using SFF-8472 digital diagnostics.
-The device features dual-loop control of the average power and extinction ratio, which automatically compensates for variations in laser characteristics over temperature and aging.
-The laser needs only to be calibrated at 25°C, eliminating the expensive and time consuming temperature calibration.
-The ADN2870 supports single-rate operation from 50 Mbps to 3.3 Gbps or multirate operation from 155 Mbps to 3.3 Gbps.
+Like the ADN2870, the ADN2872 laser diode driver is designed for advanced SFP and SFF modules, using SFF-8472 digital diagnostics.
+The device features dual-loop control of the average power and extinction ratio (ER), which automatically compensates for variations in laser characteristics over temperature and aging.
+The laser needs only be calibrated at 25°C, eliminating the need for expensive and time consuming temperature calibration.
+The ADN2872 supports single-rate operation from 50 Mbps to 3.3 Gbps, or multirate operation from 155 Mbps to 3.3 Gbps.
+With a new alarm scheme, this device avoids the shutdown issue caused by the system transient generated from various lasers.

-Average power and extinction ratios can be set with reference voltages provided by a microcontroller DAC or by adjustable resistors.
-The ADN2870 provides bias and modulation current monitoring as well as fail alarms and automatic laser shutdown.
-The device interfaces easily with the ADuC702x family of MicroConverters® and with the ADN289x family of limiting amplifiers to make a complete SFP/SFF transceiver solution.
-An SFP reference design is available.
-The product is available in a space-saving 4 mm × 4 mm LFCSP specified over the -40°C to +85°C temperature range.
+The average power and ER can be set with a voltage provided by a microcontroller digital-to-analog converter (DAC) or by a trimmable resistor.
+The device provides both bias and modulation current monitoring, as well as fail alarms and automatic laser shutdown.
+The ADN2872, a SFF-/SFP-compliant laser diode driver, can work with the Analog Devices, Inc., ADuC7019, ADuC7020, and ADuC7023 MicroConverter® family and the ADN2890, ADN2891, and ADN2892 limiting amplifier family, to form a complete SFP/SFF transceiver solution.
+The ADN2872 is available in a space-saving 4 mm × 4 mm LFCSP specified over the -40°C to +85°C temperature range.